c0ns0le/backup-github/README.md

   .catch(console.log)
 ```

+You will receive information in the console about the progress as well as the location of the generated zip file.

 ## API

 ### backupGithub({username, output})

 - username - Github username

-- output(optional) - Absolute path for output directory where the zip file will be generated.
+- output(optional) - Absolute path of the directory where the zip file will be generated.
 The name of the generated zip file is `backup-github.zip`.